Mike Lindell Swore He’d Win the RNC Chair Race. He Got Destroyed.

 An ally of challenger Harmeet Dhillon called the Lindell bid “a complete sideshow” and said members would desperately try to avoid his calls.

-On Friday afternoon, the MyPillow CEO’s campaign ended, after being trounced by fellow RNC candidates Ronna McDaniel and Harmeet Dhillon.
+On Friday afternoon, the MyPillow CEO’s campaign ended, after he was trounced by fellow RNC candidates Ronna McDaniel and Harmeet Dhillon.

 In an interview with The Daily Beast on Wednesday morning, Lindell’s makeshift RNC campaign manager Sherronna Bishop, who in recent months got her home raided by the FBI, said the pillow maven was not backing down.